Sanjay Mathur

-Sanjay Mathur (born 1968) is an inorganic chemist, current president (Oct.
+Sanjay Mathur (born 1968) is an inorganic chemist, past president (Oct.
 2022 - Oct.
-2023) of the American Ceramic Society. acting director of the Institute of Inorganic Chemistry at the University of Cologne, honorary co-director of the Institute of Renewable Energy Sources at the Xi'an Jiaotong University, a World Class University Professor at the Chonbuk University.
+2023) of the American Ceramic Society, acting director of the Institute of Inorganic Chemistry at the University of Cologne, honorary co-director of the Institute of Renewable Energy Sources at the Xi'an Jiaotong University, and a World Class University Professor at the Chonbuk University.
 He is an adjunct professor at the Indian Institutes of Technology in Chennai and has held visiting professorships at the Central South University, the Tokyo University of Agriculture and Technology, the National Institute of Science Education and Research.
 He was awarded the Honorary Doctorate of the Vilnius University in 2016.
 He is an elected fellow of the American Ceramic Society, the American Society for Metals, the European Science Academy, the Indian National Science Academy and has been awarded with the fellowships of the Alexander von Humboldt Foundation.
-Mathur is known for his library of single source precursors for the production of nanostructured ceramic materials with tailormade properties, attaining a h-index of 70 and over 18000 citations.
+Mathur is known for his library of single source precursors for the production of nanostructured ceramic materials with tailormade properties, attaining a h-index of 84 and over 25000 citations.